They say…

 Struggling to balance brewing with their day jobs, they brought in another user, Australian-born Glenn Heinzel, as a full-time brewer and operations manager.
 Glenn also has his own brewing operation, Tankleys.

-Outgrowing the original site, in 2021 leased a larger space in the rapidly-growing brewing cluster along Blackhorse Lane in Walthamstow, next door to Exale.
+Outgrowing the original site, in 2021 Beerblefish leased a larger space in the rapidly-growing brewing cluster along Blackhorse Lane in Walthamstow, next door to Exale.
 This opened as a taproom in July, with the brewing equipment relocated and production restarted in September.
 In November, the brewery added a larger brewhouse formerly at BBNo, though this wasn’t commissioned until spring 2022.
-The head brewer is currently Michaela Charles, formerly at Enefeld, Alphabeta and Clarence and Fredericks (see Volden).
+Michaela Charles, formerly at Enefeld, Alphabeta and Clarence and Fredericks (see Volden), was taken on as head brewer.

-The business aims to be ethical and socially useful, for example helping retrain ex-Forces personnel.
-While the origin of the name will be obvious to anyone familiar with the fish in Douglas Adams’ Hitchhiker’s Guide to the Galaxy.
+The business aimed to be ethical and socially useful, for example helping retrain ex-Forces personnel.
+The origin of the name Beerblefish will be obvious to anyone familiar with the babel fish in Douglas Adams’ Hitchhiker’s Guide to the Galaxy.

-Beers are mainly in cask and hand-bottled, with some keg, and all are vegan-friendly.
-Styles often nod towards historic recipes and several of use a mixed fermentation with Brettanomyces claussenii, a different wild yeast species to the more familiar B. bruxellensis which tends to produce a milder flavour profile.
+Beers were mainly in and hand-bottled, with some keg, and all were vegan-friendly.
+Styles often nodded towards historic recipes and several used a mixed fermentation with Brettanomyces claussenii, a different wild yeast species to the more familiar B. bruxellensis which tends to produce a milder flavour profile.

 More London brewers